GehadSalemFekry/GehadSalemFekry/README.md

 - 👋 I'm a Computer Science student and a `Quantum Computing` enthusiast
 - 💻 I'm currently working as a Software Engineer intern at `Dell Technologies`
-- 🔭 I have `1.5+ year` of experience working as a Software Engineer
+- 🔭 I have `2+ year` of experience working as a Software Engineer
 - 💁‍♂️ I also worked as a `Teacher Assistant` at The American University in Cairo
-- 🌱 I'm currently improving myself in `Competitive Programming` and `Machine Learning`
+- 🌱 I'm currently improving myself in `Competitive Programming` and `Quantum Computing`
 - ⚡ Fun fact: I LOVE to play piano 🎹

 <br />